Joy beyond compare and tears from the bottom of his heart. In the 2022 season, Teruhito NAKAGAWA experienced a turbulent time.

-In February, he scored the team's first goal in the opening match against Cerezo Osaka, and marked the last goal in the final match against Vissel Kobe in November.
-He led Yokohama F.Marinos to their first league victory in 3 seasons.
-And after the friendly match with AS Roma (Italy) at the Japan National Stadium at the end of November, which was also the "Yokohama FM Last Match", he shed tears without hesitation and bid farewell to the fans and supporters.
+In February, he scored the team’s first goal in the opening match against Cerezo Osaka, and in November, in the final round against Vissel Kobe, he marked the last goal.
+He led Yokohama F.Marinos to their first league championship in three seasons.
+Then, after the friendly match against Roma (Italy) at the Japan National Stadium at the end of November, which was the “Yokohama FM last match,” he shed large tears openly and bid farewell to the fans and supporters.

-I had imagined phrases like "my favorite team" or "like a family" but after a brief silence, a different answer came back.
+I had naturally imagined phrases like "my favorite team" or "like home to me," but after a brief silence, he gave an answer different from what I expected.

 "I injured my right knee in my fourth year of university, and it was a kind of injury that I couldn't help even if there were no offers, but I still pursued it from my second year of university, and the scouts came to the training ground many times and offered me a contract.
 So, 'Marinos is the club that saved my soccer career,' I think that is the most understandable expression."